ntimpham/React-JS-Course/README.md

 # React-JS-Course
-Code written during the course "Learn and Understand ReactJS" by  Stephen Grider on Udemy.
+Code written during the course "Learn and Understand ReactJS" and "Modern React with Redux" by  Stephen Grider on Udemy.